evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

     30 is Building Shaking/Vibrating/Structural Stability Affected
     73 is Failure to Maintain

-These Complaint Categories were specifically chosen as they provide information regarding the strutural status of the building.
+These Complaint Categories were specifically chosen as they provide information regarding the structural status of the building.
 This data was then aggregated by BIN and Complaint Category.

 | BIN# | 01 | 10 | 30 | 73 | Total |
 | ---- | -- | -- | -- | -- | ----- |